AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       Overloaded function.

-      1. GetProcessorFromConfigs(srcConfig: PyOpenColorIO.Config, srcColorSpaceName: str, dstConfig: PyOpenColorIO.Config, dstColorSpaceName: str) -> OpenColorIO_v2_0rc1::Processor
+      1. GetProcessorFromConfigs(srcConfig: PyOpenColorIO.Config, srcColorSpaceName: str, dstConfig: PyOpenColorIO.Config, dstColorSpaceName: str) -> PyOpenColorIO.Processor

       Get a processor to convert between color spaces in two separate configs.

       This relies on both configs having the aces_interchange role (when srcName is scene-referred) or the role cie_xyz_d65_interchange (when srcName is display-referred) defined.
 An exception is thrown if that is not the case.

-      2. GetProcessorFromConfigs(srcContext: OpenColorIO_v2_0rc1::Context, srcConfig: PyOpenColorIO.Config, srcColorSpaceName: str, dstContext: OpenColorIO_v2_0rc1::Context, dstConfig: PyOpenColorIO.Config, dstColorSpaceName: str) -> OpenColorIO_v2_0rc1::Processor
+      2. GetProcessorFromConfigs(srcContext: PyOpenColorIO.Context, srcConfig: PyOpenColorIO.Config, srcColorSpaceName: str, dstContext: PyOpenColorIO.Context, dstConfig: PyOpenColorIO.Config, dstColorSpaceName: str) -> PyOpenColorIO.Processor

-      3. GetProcessorFromConfigs(srcConfig: PyOpenColorIO.Config, srcColorSpaceName: str, srcInterchangeName: str, dstConfig: PyOpenColorIO.Config, dstColorSpaceName: str, dstInterchangeName: str) -> OpenColorIO_v2_0rc1::Processor
+      3. GetProcessorFromConfigs(srcConfig: PyOpenColorIO.Config, srcColorSpaceName: str, srcInterchangeName: str, dstConfig: PyOpenColorIO.Config, dstColorSpaceName: str, dstInterchangeName: str) -> PyOpenColorIO.Processor

       The srcInterchangeName and dstInterchangeName must refer to a pair of color spaces in the two configs that are the same.
 A role name may also be used.

-      4. GetProcessorFromConfigs(srcContext: OpenColorIO_v2_0rc1::Context, srcConfig: PyOpenColorIO.Config, srcColorSpaceName: str, srcInterchangeName: str, dstContext: OpenColorIO_v2_0rc1::Context, dstConfig: PyOpenColorIO.Config, dstColorSpaceName: str, dstInterchangeName: str) -> OpenColorIO_v2_0rc1::Processor
+      4. GetProcessorFromConfigs(srcContext: PyOpenColorIO.Context, srcConfig: PyOpenColorIO.Config, srcColorSpaceName: str, srcInterchangeName: str, dstContext: PyOpenColorIO.Context, dstConfig: PyOpenColorIO.Config, dstColorSpaceName: str, dstInterchangeName: str) -> PyOpenColorIO.Processor

    .. py:method:: Config.__init__(self: PyOpenColorIO.Config) -> None